hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [11:51:13](#aS5wvFDM3GSC1isWevsN7ecLDuNx0VJ0dItlH-ZGa1E) <GiuseppeChillemi (GiuseppeChillemi)>:
 * qtxie:
-The fix https://github.com/red/red/issues/5613 has triggered the above problem Ì†ΩÌ±ÜÔ∏è
+The fix https://github.com/red/red/issues/5613 has triggered the above problem üëÜÔ∏è

 [11:51:47](#9lMhpMTQnnCZW7GkIM0FNgt4aeptFVw_zVfbfqWzV9U) <GiuseppeChillemi (GiuseppeChillemi)>:
 planetsizecpu (Jose Luis): Please open a ticket or continue from the above one